On Zhang's semipositive metrics: Semipositive metrics

 It follows easily from Proposition \ref{model test} that a piecewise linear metric on $L$ is semipositive as a piecewise linear metric if and only if it is semipositive as a piecewise $\Q$-linear metric.

 \begin{prop} Let $L$ be a line bundle on a paracompact strictly $K$-analytic space $V$.
 Let $x \in V$ and let $\metr$ be a piecewise $\Q$-linear metric on $L$.

-\begin{itemize} \item[(a)] The set of points in $V$ where $\metr$ is semipositive is open in $V$. \item[(b)] The tensor product of two piecewise $\Q$-linear metrics which are semipositive in $x$ is again semipositive in $x$. \item[(c)] Let $f:V'\to V$ be a morphism of paracompact strictly $K$-analytic spaces.
-If $\metr$ is semipositive in $x$, then $f^*\metr$ is semipositive in any point of $f^{-1}(x)$. \end{itemize} \end{prop}
+\begin{itemize} \item[(a)] The set of points in $V$ where $\metr$ is semipositive is open in $V$. \item[(b)] The tensor product of two piecewise $\Q$-linear metrics which are semipositive at $x$ is again semipositive at $x$. \item[(c)] Let $f:V'\to V$ be a morphism of paracompact strictly $K$-analytic spaces.
+If $\metr$ is semipositive at $x$, then $f^*\metr$ is semipositive at any point of $f^{-1}(x)$. \end{itemize} \end{prop}

 \begin{proof} Property (a) is obvious from the definitions.
 Property (b) follows easily from Proposition \ref{model test} and the linearity of the degree of a proper curve with respect to the divisor.
 Finally (c) follows from Proposition \ref{pullback of semipositive formal}. \end{proof}